Clarendon Specialty Fasteners Standard Terms and Conditions of Supply

-11.7 If, notwithstanding the provisions of Clauses 11 and 12 inclusive and Clauses 21 and 22, the Seller shall in any circumstances whatsoever be held legally liable to the Buyer then the Seller’s total liability in respect of any goods and/or services notwithstanding the number of incidents for which the Seller is found legally liable shall in no circumstances exceed the amount received by the Seller for goods or services as the case may be.
+11.7 If, notwithstanding the provisions of Clauses 11 and 12 inclusive and Clause 16, the Seller shall in any circumstances whatsoever be held legally liable to the Buyer then the Seller’s total liability in respect of any goods and/or services notwithstanding the number of incidents for which the Seller is found legally liable shall in no circumstances exceed the amount received by the Seller for goods or services as the case may be.

 11.8 If and insofar as the Seller may be held to be legally liable to the Buyer, the sole right of redress of the Buyer against the Seller shall be as expressly provided for in these Conditions or any other conditions expressly agreed to in writing by the Seller, and the Buyer shall have no other remedies of any kind whatsoever against the Seller.

 11.9 For the purposes of the contract for supply the expression ‘legal liability' shall include the legal liability of the Seller, its employees, agents or sub-contractors as found by any court or competent authority and, without prejudice to the generality of the foregoing, shall include:

 (i) Breach of any contractual obligation by virtue of the express or implied terms of the contract for supply and any fundamental breach and/or breach of fundamental term;

 (ii) Negligence arising by virtue of any act or omission which amounts to a failure to take reasonable care or exercise reasonable skill;

 (iii) Any misrepresentation or misstatement made by or on behalf of the Seller;

 (iv) Any other breach of duty and the expression 'legally liable' shall bear a corresponding meaning.